UAAP Cheerdance Competition explained

 Teams:8

-Before the announcement of winners and after all squads have performed, a recap is shown during the telecast.
-Only the Top 3 are announced at the end of the competition.
-The tally sheet of the total number of points garnered by all squads will be posted on social media briefly after the announcement of the top three.
+Before the announcement of the winners and after all squads have performed, a recap is shown during the telecast.
+Only the top three teams are announced at the end of the competition.
+The tally sheet detailing the total number of points earned by all squads is posted on social media shortly after the announcement of the top three.

-The 2015 UAAP Cheerdance Competition currently stands as the most attended collegiate sporting event in both the UAAP and across the Philippines, with a record-breaking 25,388 paying audience.[1]
+The 2015 UAAP Cheerdance Competition holds the record as the most attended collegiate sporting event in both the UAAP and across the Philippines, with a record-breaking audience of 25,388 paying attendees.[1]

 Participants